AlexandreFenyo/net-monitor/README.md

 # Client integration

-net-monitor can be integrated with plain JavaScript or with different module loaders.
+net-monitor can be integrated with plain JavaScript or with different module loaders, into your web application.
 The examples below show how to load net-monitor in different systems.

 ## script tag with bundle build